-If your baby is starting to wean off milk and you’re introducing solid foods (from around 6 months onwards), you’re probably already trying a variety of different things, from purees to porridge and rice, finger foods and fruit.
+If your baby is starting to wean off milk and you’re introducing solid foods (from around 6 months onwards), you’re probably already trying a variety of different foods, from purees to porridge and rice, finger foods and fruit.
 The most important thing is to keep food healthy, nutritious and easy for baby to digest.

-Brown rice is very nutritious for babies and white rice is easy to digest and light on the stomach.
+Rice - Brown rice is very nutritious for babies and white rice is easy to digest and light on the stomach.
 Rice pudding is a popular dessert that could help your little one sleep.

-Combining diary and cereal will help encourage your baby to naturally produce sleepy hormones.
+Whole grain cereal with milk - Combining diary and cereal will help encourage your baby to naturally produce sleepy hormones.

 Spinach - We all know the importance of including those power-packed leafy green veggies in our little one’s diets.
 The bonus is that dark leafy greens such as spinach are also high in tryptophan (an amino acid that supports the production of the sleep hormone melatonin).

 - Wheat and oats (found in whole grain cereals and porridge)